microsoft/aed-blockchain-learn-content/ethereum-networks/includes/2-public-networks.md

-# Overview of public Ethereum networks
+# Learn about public Ethereum networks

 The [Ethereum](https://ethereum.org/?azure-portal=true) protocol is made up of multiple public networks.
 Different Ethereum networks can have different properties, uses, functionality and consensus mechanisms.
-There are four different test networks, called testnets, and one production network, called mainnet.
+There are currently four different test networks, called *testnets*, and one production network, called *mainnet*.

 ## An overview of mainnet